becarpenter/animaIPJ/IPJautonomic.md

 Figure 2: An Example Autonomic Network

-Befor this seed setup is in place, new routers or switches may be physically interconnected, but they won’t do anything.
+Before this seed setup is in place, new routers or switches may be physically interconnected, but they won’t do anything.
 Once they have connectivity to a configured registrar, they will automatically form an ANI as follows.